agileWaterFail/springboot-bigquery-app/README.txt

                 Key: requestId
                 Value: UUID
     USAGE:
-        Using POSTMAN give the post endpoint a year and send then click the resulting url and send
+        Boot up the app and make sure its available from localhost:8080 Using POSTMAN give the post endpoint a year and send then click the resulting url and send

 3) Enhancements
     1) Stop passing around the entity and convert it to an internal model for use throughout the app using a ConversionService bean and a custom converter that trims unnecessary fields
     2) Add more tests following a proper BDD Pyramid
     3) Better Exception Handling in BigQueryService
     4) Learn more React and add a front end ui